 Melanie mentioned the logo was on an award letter from the sponsor.
 I explained, “It needs to be scanned.
 Or better yet, tell Karen to contact the sponsor and request a logo file to use in her brochure.”

-Later, an idea came to me, and I called Karen.
+An idea came to me later and I called Karen.
 “Take a photo of the letter with your phone and email it to me.
 Get close and shoot as straight as possible.”
 It worked perfectly.
 The letterhead was a simple type solution with no icon.
 I identified the typeface and color and added a “faux” logo to the other sponsor logos.
 We used the same method for the final “missing” logo.
 The brochure was complete, Karen gave her approval, and I sent a high-resolution PDF to the printer.

 Sometimes, to solve a client’s problem, we have to think out of the box.
 It’s amazing what we come up with when we let go of preconceived notions of what will work.
 Let Nehmen Kodner develop creative solutions for your brochure and marketing materials.
 Let’s talk!
-Contact us at 314-548-6001.
+Contact us at: info (at) n-kcreative.com.